 It should be recognised that nicotine is a normal part of the diet and everyone tests positive for it either in the bloodstream or for metabolytes.
 This is why nicotine or cotinine tests for smokers have to have a minimum value delineated above which the person qualifies, since everyone tests positive at low levels (unless they eat no vegetables).
 The CDC in the US tested 800 people, all of whom tested positive, in order to validate the results of an earlier study in which 136 subjects all tested positive.
 It is possible however that if an individual avoids all vegetables, tea, ketchup and so on that they will be able to avoid nicotine, although this does not seem wise.
 Apart from other nutritional reasons, it is probable that nicotinic acid (vitamin B3 or niacin) would also be missing from the diet.
 This nutrient is co-located in vegetables and nutritional plants with nicotine, and can also be a nicotine metabolyte.

-It is therefore more accurate to refer to ‘nicotine consumption’ as consumption of additional, larger amounts of a normal dietary constituent.
+It is therefore more accurate to refer to ‘nicotine consumption’ as supra-dietary consumption: additional, larger amounts of a normal dietary constituent.
 Nicotine cannot be referred to in any way as an alien, toxic chemical or dangerous drug since it is a normal and natural part of the diet in small quantities – unlike caffeine or alcohol, which obviously qualify as more ‘alien’ since unlike nicotine they are not part of the normal, everyday diet.
-Like many such materials it is toxic in high doses since one of the main differences between a nutrient or medicine and a poison is simply the dose (c.f. vitamin D).
+Like many such materials it is toxic in high doses since one of the main differences between a nutrient or medicine and a poison is simply the dose (c.f. vitamin D, vitamin A, iron, etc.).